East London is not only famous for graffiti but also for a vibrant coffee scene.

 The company is well-known for being one of the best specialty coffee roaster in the whole UK, serving Shoreditch with delicious coffee since May 2015.
 I recently popped into the shop to spend a few hours on my day off.
 I asked for an espresso and the barista made me a washed Colombia “El Tablon”.

-Even if I’m not a big fan of Colombia as a single origin espresso, the coffee had a nice complexity with a good acidity that helped brings up hints of blood orange.
-The coffee was extremely juicy with a medium sweet finish.
+Even if I’m not a big fan of Colombia as a single origin espresso, the coffee had a nice complexity with a medium acidity that helped brings up hints of blood orange.
+The coffee was quite sirupy with a clean and medium finish.